College of Arts and Sciences

 Admission Requirements for Non-MajorsFor information about admission requirements for non-majors, please visit the Transfer into Communication Sciences and Disorders web page.

 Graduate assistantships in the graduate speech-language pathology program at Saint Xavier University include a tuition waiver for two credit hours of course work per semester.
 In return for the tuition waiver, the students will spend up to five hours per week working as research, tutorial or clinical assistants.
-Application for a graduate assistantship is made after entrance into the program.
+Application for a graduate assistantship is made directly through the CSDI department at SXU after entrance into the program).